hotkit/profab/README.markdown

     --bits 32|64

 Set the number of bits. profab will determine the correct number of bits for all current instance sizes automatically.
-You will need to use `--bits 64` to run a micro instance using a 64 bit operating system as profab will default to 32 bits.
+You will need to use `--bits 64` to run smaller instance sizes using a 64 bit operating system as profab will default to 32 bits.

 ## eip ##